Portuguese wine and spirits. Because, I love me some wine and spirits!

 I have been a student of wine and spirits for over ten years, and the learning curve continues to challenge me.
 So, in an attempt to educate myself and hopefully shed some light on the subject, I am going to write here about Portuguese wines and the derivatives thereof.
 It would be a waste not to strive for expertise in the subject when I have the supreme good fortune to be living in Portugal!
 So, here goes!
 Bring on the Vinhos Portugueses!(See previous post, Got Wine?)

 I spent some time poring over the Douro section and picked an assortment of wineries that sounded the most interesting.
-One can do a day trip to the Douro on a boat or by train but that is for amateurs!
+One can take a day trip to the Douro on a boat or by train, but we decided to rent a car and drive.
 It is impossible to realize the scope of the area in only one day, especially when it takes 1.5-2 hours to get there from Porto.
 I could spend a month in the Douro valley, but we chose to do three days, two wineries per day.
 Sounds reasonable, right?